 “Is there anything I can do at home to reduce the pain?” piped up Vanshika.

 “One thing I would advise all teenage girls is to exercise regularly.
 Do not stop physical activity during periods.
 Also increase your intake of a healthy balanced diet including fruits, nuts and milk.
 You can use hot bags to manage the pain,” advised Dr. Anita.

 “But it’s a good thing that your daughter is able to speak to you so openly about her menstruation and her concerns.
 I always advise my adolescent patients to be free and open in discussing their issues regarding menstruation with their families and doctors.”

 Have any other questions related to menorrhagia.
-Come in for a complimentary consultation with Dr. Anita.
-Please call on +91 9871001458 to schedule a free consultation.
+Come in for an in-person consultation with Dr. Anita at our hospital located in South Delhi.
+Please call on +91 9871001458 to schedule an appointment.